Wagonway: Wooden rails

-Such an operation was illustrated in Germany in 1556 by Georgius Agricola (image right) in his work De re metallica.
+Such an operation was illustrated in Germany in 1556 by Georgius Agricola (image left) in his work De re metallica.
 This line used "Hund" carts with unflanged wheels running on wooden planks and a vertical pin on the truck fitting into the gap between the planks to keep it going the right way.
 The miners called the wagons Hunde ("dogs") from the noise they made on the tracks.

 Around 1568, German miners working in the Mines Royal near Keswick used such a system.
 Archaeological work at the Mines Royal site at Caldbeck in the English Lake District confirmed the use of "hunds".

 In 1604, Huntingdon Beaumont completed the Wollaton Wagonway, built to transport coal from the mines at Strelley to Wollaton Lane End, just west of Nottingham, England.
 Wagonways have been discovered between Broseley and Jackfield in Shropshire from 1605, used by James Clifford to transport coal from his mines in Broseley to the Severn River.
 It has been suggested that these are somewhat older than that at Wollaton.

+In 1610, Beaumont introduced wooden waggonways as a form of coal transport in South East Northumberland, waggons with one horse were used to carry coals from the local pits to the port on the River Blyth.
+From 1692 to 1709, the Plessey Waggonway was constructed from Plessey to Blyth, following the route of Plessey Road, where it derives its name.
+It was constructed of a double-line of beech rails on oak sleepers.
+The waggons had wooden wheels with nails driven into them to reduce wear on the wheels.

 The Middleton Railway in Leeds, which was built in 1758 as a wagonway, later became the world's first operational railway (other than funiculars), albeit in an upgraded form.
-In 1764, the first railway in the America was built in Lewiston, New York as a wagonway.
+In 1764, the first railway in America was built in Lewiston, New York as a wagonway.